Oyamasiphula/Playing-With-Matches/show-a-message-when-two-or-more-random-numbers-match.md

 # Show a message when two or more random numbers match

-> In this task, you'll use HTML, CSS, and JavaScript to show a message when some of the random numbers match.
+> Use JavaScript to show a message when some numbers match.

 ![](./img/4.jpg)